People's Republic of Benin: Dissolution

-The social and political turmoil, catastrophic economic situation and fall of the communist regimes in Eastern Europe led President Kérékou to agree to bring down his regime.
+The social and political turmoil, catastrophic economic situation, and fall of the communist regimes in Eastern Europe led President Kérékou to agree to bring down his regime.
 In February 1989, a pastoral letter signed by eleven bishops of Benin expressed their condemnation of the People's Republic.
-On 7 December 1989, Kérékou took the lead and surprised the people by disseminating an official statement announcing the abandonment of Marxism–Leninism, the liquidation of the Political Bureau, and the closure of the party's central committee.
+On the 7th of December, 1989, Kérékou took the lead and surprised the people by disseminating an official statement announcing the abandonment of Marxism–Leninism, the liquidation of the Political Bureau, and the closure of the party's central committee.
 The Government accepted the establishment of a National Conference bringing together representatives of different political movements.
 The Conference opened on 19 February 1990: Kérékou expressed himself in person on 21 February, publicly recognising the failure of his policy.
-The work of the Conference decided to draft a new constitution and the establishment of a democratic process provided by a provisional government entrusted to a prime minister.
+The work of the Conference decided to draft a new constitution, and the establishment of a democratic process was provided by a provisional government entrusted to a prime minister.
 Kérékou remained head of state temporarily.
 Kérékou said on 28 February to the attention of the Conference: "I accept all the conclusions of your work."

 A transitional government was set up in 1990, paving the way for the return of a multi-party system.
 The new constitution was adopted by referendum in December 1990.
 The official name of Benin was preserved for the country, which became the Republic of Benin.
 In the presidential election in March 1991, Prime Minister Nicéphore Soglo defeated Kérékou, winning 67.7% of the vote.
 Kérékou accepted the result and left office.
 He became president again when he defeated Soglo in the next election in March 1996, having meanwhile dropped all references to Marxism and atheism and having become an evangelical pastor.
 His return to power involved no recovery of a Marxist–Leninist regime in Benin.